-- IVPB supported the ACT-CA Program and provide close monitoring of this project.
-Activities include multiple calls and meetings per week to provide technical assistance and assistance with synergistic activities; participation in quarterly progress report meetings; payment of invoices, and assistance with budget and Scope of Work amendments. - The ACT-CA Program: - Maintained and supported an Equity Advisory Group (EAG) that met on a quarterly basis with approximately 15 members who represent organizations who work on behalf of priority populations in California. - Completed and submitted a literature review, compiled a list of model programs, and has completed an effort that identified model public health practices and interventions with the greatest likelihood for feasibility; scaling; and that elevate equity, community participation, and community leadership for implementation in the targeted jurisdictions. - Developed and disseminated a Toolkit for cities and counties that will describe model programs, policies, strategies and best practices for promoting equity and ensuring community participation. - Engaged 17 jurisdictions in policy change activities and funded 15 jurisdictions to conduct policy change activities through the RFA process. - Coached and provided technical assistance to support targeted jurisdictions in their efforts to improve child wellbeing. - Supported a peer-learning network and webinars/educational seminars with the targeted jurisdictions. - Completed and submitted an Evaluation Plan in partnership with CDPH.
-Work to complete the Final Evaluation Report is underway. - ACT-CA was reauthorized in the 2021 Budget Act as a grant for a performance period of five years from January 1, 2022 to December 31, 2026 to carry out implementation of the ACT-CA project as the "pilot phase" sunsets.
-CDPH will receive \$25 million in funding from the state general fund to enter into a grant with the ACT program partners, including Community Partners, Public Health Advocates, and UCLA.
-CDPH may also enter into agreements with the State Department of Social Services and the Office of the California Surgeon General for purposes of implementing this program.
-IVPB is currently supporting the development of a new grant with the ACT-CA Program; IVPB recently reviewed and approved 7 jurisdictions' responses to its Planning Grant RFA which funds planning activities for the RFA opportunity released on January 1, 2022.
+- Maintained and supported an Equity Advisory Group (EAG) that met on a quarterly basis with approximately 15 members who represented organizations who work on behalf of priority populations in California. - Completed and submitted a literature review, compiled a list of model programs, and completed an effort that identified model public health practices and interventions with the greatest likelihood for feasibility; scaling; and that elevate equity, community participation, and community leadership for implementation in the targeted jurisdictions. - Developed and disseminated a Toolkit for cities and counties that described model programs, policies, strategies and best practices for promoting equity and ensuring community participation. - Engaged 17 jurisdictions in policy change activities and funded 15 jurisdictions to conduct policy change activities through an RFA process. - Reviewed and approved 7 jurisdictions' responses to its Planning Grant RFA which funded planning activities for the RFA opportunity that began on January 1, 2022. - Provided coaching and technical assistance to support targeted jurisdictions in their efforts to improve child wellbeing. - Supported a peer-learning network and webinars/educational seminars with the targeted jurisdictions. - Completed and submitted an Evaluation Plan in partnership with CDPH.
+CDPH approved the Final Evaluation Report and Final Project Report which was presented to the California Assembly Committee on Budgets.